 Obsolete treatments, the lack of an effective vaccine, and the lack of suitable diagnostic tools make it difficult to control the global TB epidemic.
 Some gains have been made in recent years; the first new TB drugs in half a century and the trial of a shorter course of treatment for drug-resistant TB.
-But the harsh reality remains - more than 10 million people fell sick with TB in 2016 and 600,000 developed drug-resistant TB , which is much harder to treat.
+But the harsh reality remains - 10 million people fell sick with TB in 2018 and nearly half a million developed drug-resistant TB , which is much harder to treat.
 The majority go undiagnosed and therefore untreated.

 The most widely-used test for diagnosing active TB in developing countries relies on examining a patient’s phlegm under a microscope.
 This method, developed nearly 140 years ago, detects less than half of all TB cases and largely fails to detect the disease in children and people co-infected with HIV – who usually can’t produce the sputum needed – and those with drug-resistant forms of TB.
 A diagnostic test, Xpert MTB/RIF, was introduced and we use it in many of our projects, but it can't be used in resource-limited settings.

 A course of treatment for uncomplicated TB takes a minimum of six months.
 Drug-resistant TB (DR-TB) treatment requires taking a cocktail of drugs and can take two years or more, but trials are ongoing to treat it in six to nine months.
 It is vital that a patient completes their entire course of treatment, even when they start to feel better; incomplete treatment can lead to drug resistance developing.
 Decentralising treatment by having people cared for at home can help them adhere to treatment and overcome any obstacles they may face.